This course is done via correspondence and on your work site, utilising your equipment and on your vessel – or one of ours at our location.

 CLICK THIS to see the cost to you.

 Easy to customise also, to add or remove items you want, or don’t want or don’t need.
-Useful if you have done some units elsewhere.
+Useful if you have done some units elsewhere (click RPL for those units).

 AMSA (Govt) COST: